About Quality Course Review

 REQUIRED

 1. Does the course utilize the University-approved Learning Management System, Canvas?
-May be used as a portal to other resources for students.
+May be used as a portal to other resources for students, such as class websites or publisher-provided content.

-2. Are there accurate links or clear descriptions of student support services (like Student Resources, Technology Support, and Academic Support services) provided by the university?
+2. Are there accurate links or clear descriptions of student support services (like Student Resources, Technology Support, and Academic Support services, University Disability Services, and academic policies) provided by the university?
 For course share courses, are student support services identified for all campuses?

-3. Is the course syllabus available as a PDF or Word file (or pasted into Canvas) in the Syllabus button or Canvas module?
+3. Is the course syllabus available as a printable/downloadable file on the Syllabus page or in a Canvas course module?

-4. Does the syllabus/course include an institution catalog or bulletin course description with necessary prerequisites/corequisites and number of credit hours?
+4. Does the syllabus/course include an institution catalog or bulletin course description with necessary prerequisites/co-requisites and number of credit hours?
+(This is a requirement of the Higher Learning Commission.)

-5. Are grading criteria (example: grading scale, grading/weight table, etc.) clearly outlined in the syllabus or at the beginning of the course?
+5. Are grading criteria (example: grading scale, grading/weight table, etc.) clearly outlined in the syllabus?

-10. Is there a clearly communicated plan for providing feedback on assignments?
-May include timeline/method.
+9. Is there a clearly communicated plan for providing feedback on assignments?
+Should include timeline/method.

-12. Does the course provide instructions on how to get started and navigate the course?
+11. Does the course provide instructions on how to get started and navigate the Canvas course?

-2. Are students directed to the online student course (or other applicable resource to acclimate students to Canvas) in the syllabus or an introductory module?
+12. Are students directed to Canvas Help resources in the syllabus or an introductory module?

-3. Does the course provide information about the number of hours per week required for students to meet course expectations?
+13. Does the course provide information about the number of hours per week required for students to meet course expectations for each module/unit?

 The course design includes frequent, meaningful, and relevant opportunities for students to interact with the instructor, the content, and one another.
 The syllabus specifies a timeline for instructor response to messages and feedback on assignments.